Greatest Hits (1997 Richard Marx album)

-Greatest Hits is a compilation album by American singer/songwriter/producer Richard Marx.
+Greatest Hits is a greatest hits album by American singer-songwriter and producer Richard Marx.
 Released in 1997, this hits package was Marx's final release under his ten-year-long Capitol Records recording contract.
 It contains fourteen of his single releases, plus "Touch of Heaven", a promotional single from the 1997 album Flesh & Bone, and "Angel's Lullaby", a track that had appeared on the 1996 compilation album For Our Children, Too, released to benefit the Pediatric AIDS Foundation.

 Greatest Hits was certified Gold in the United Kingdom in 2024 for sales of 100,000 copies.
-In 2016, the album was certified Gold by the RIAA—which represents U.S. sales of over 500,000 copies—becoming Marx's fifth American Gold album.
+In 2016, the album was certified Gold by the RIAA — which represents U.S. sales of over 500,000 copies — becoming Marx's fifth American Gold album.

 The album was dedicated to Dick Marx, Richard Marx's father.